cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 The first assignment to `a` is removed, because `a` is not read before another value is assigned to it.
-The last assignment to `a` is [preserved on `basic` optimization level](#optimization-levels), but would be removed on `aggressive` level, because `a` is not read after that assignment at all.
+The last assignment to `a` is [preserved on `basic` optimization level](#optimization-levels), but would be removed on `advanced` level, because `a` is not read after that assignment at all.

 An assignment can also become unnecessary due to other optimizations carried by this optimizer.